 Visitor Clusters: Typically placed at the evening’s destination, such as a five-day cycle trail where there are visitor clusters at the end of every day’s ride, these sites provide both an ensuite bedroom and an outdoor gathering place with covered shared space in the event of inclement weather.
 In the mountains, at the seashore or just about anywhere there is spectacular scenery in NZ, the beauty of such clusters is their non-commitment of land.
 They can be tried out, and if they don’t work, move them somewhere else.
 A variation on this are worker clusters, typically for farm workers.

-Special Purpose: The Christchurch Earthquake redlined 10,000 homes.
+Special Purpose: The Christchurch Earthquake red-lined 10,000 homes.
 Kaikoura required emergency mobile housing but it cost $6,000 to move each one by heavy truck.
-During Level 4 we remained open as an essential service manufacturing hospital testing units on skids.
-If quarantine continues, Civil Defense mobile homes should be considered.
+During COVID Level 4 some factories remained open as an essential service manufacturing hospital testing units on skids.